Self Defense Fleet: Overview

 The headquarters is located in the Funakoshi district (7-73 Funakoshi-cho, Yokosuka City, Kanagawa Prefecture).
 The new government building Marine Operations Center completed on the site of the Kanto Auto Works began full-scale operation on October 1, 2020.
-In addition to the Self-Defense Fleet Command, the center contains the headquarters of the Fleet Escort Force, Fleet Air Force, Fleet Submarine Force, Mine Warfare Force, Fleet Intelligence Command, Oceanographic and ASW Support Command, Fleet Research and Development Command.
+In addition to the Self-Defense Fleet Command, the center contains the headquarters of the Fleet Escort Force, Fleet Air Force, Fleet Submarine Force, Mine Warfare Force, Fleet Intelligence Command, Oceanography ASW Support Command, Fleet Research and Development Command.
 The Maritime Operations Center before the completion of the new government building pointed to the command facility within the Self-Defense Fleet Command.

 Commanded by the commander of the Self Defense Fleet, under the command and supervision of the Minister of Defense through the Chief of Staff, Joint Staff, the commander of the Fleet Escort Force, the commander of the Fleet Air Force, and the commander of the Fleet Submarine Force operate the unit provided by such as a person in charge of dealing with certain situation.
 The commander of the Self-Defense Fleet is assigned by the Maritime Self-Defense Force.
 In principle, the executor of the Self-Defense Forces Fleet Review is the Commander of the Self-Defense Forces Fleet.

 According to the Self-Defense Forces Bill Guidelines decided by the Cabinet on March 2, 1954, after an agreement was reached by the Conservative Three-Party Defense Negotiations of the Liberal Party, the Kaishintō Party, and the Japanese Liberal Party, a coalition self-defense fleet would be formed within the Maritime Self-Defense Force.
 However, in the Self-Defense Forces Bill officially decided by the Cabinet on March 9, 1954, it was changed to simply call it the Self-Defense Forces Fleet.